Ralim/IronOS/Documentation/Bluetooth.md

 `UUID: f6d80000-5a10-4eba-AA55-33e27f9bc533`

 The settings service has two special entries; for saving and resetting settings.
-Otherwise all settings are enumerated using uuid's of the format : `f6d7ZZZZ-5a10-4eba-AA55-33e27f9bc533))` where `ZZZZ` is the setting number as matched from [Settings.h](https://github.com/Ralim/IronOS/blob/dev/source/Core/Inc/Settings.h#L16).
+Otherwise all settings are enumerated using UUID's of the format : `f6d7ZZZZ-5a10-4eba-AA55-33e27f9bc533))` where `ZZZZ` is the setting number as matched from [Settings.h](https://github.com/Ralim/IronOS/blob/dev/source/Core/Inc/Settings.h#L16).

 All data is read and written in fixed unsigned 16 bit numbers.